Barry County Courthouse

 The Barry County Courthouse is a government building located at 220 West State Street in Hastings, Michigan.
 It was designated a Michigan State Historic Site in 1969 and listed on the National Register of Historic Places in 1981.

 History

 Hastings was originally platted in 1836 by the Hastings Company.
 The company reserved a location for a courthouse; Barry County was organized in 1839, and in 1842 the first courthouse was constructed on this spot by the county government.
-This courthouse burned in 1846, and in 1847 a new courthouse and jail, a two-story white frame structure, was constructed.
+This courthouse burned down in 1846, and in 1847 a new courthouse and jail, a two-story white frame structure, was constructed.
 Hastings was chartered as a village in 1855, and both the village and the surrounding county grew.
 In 1886, a devastating fire swept through Hastings, and, although the courthouse was spared, suggestions began to replace it with a brick structure.
 By early 1892, money was appropriated, and the county hired Detroit architect Albert E. French to design a new courthouse.
 Construction began on the current courthouse in 1892, and finished in 1894.